Why Debt Ratios Matter More Than You Think

 Buying a property to flip that’s in rough shape?
 Banks won’t touch it.
 Private lenders will.

 Moving from Alberta to Ontario without a job lined up yet?
 If you’ve got good credit and a solid plan, a private lender can make it work.
+You might also explore 100% financing for owner-occupied commercial properties if your situation qualifies.

 The key with private lenders is having a clear exit strategy.
 They want to know how you’ll pay them back or Refinance into a traditional mortgage.